MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/install-a-software-update.md

 3. Configure the service application databases on the existing farm so that they are in a read-only state.
 This prevents unexpected changes to service applications.

-   >[!NOTE]
+   > [!NOTE]
-   >Steps 4 through 14 do not apply to SharePoint Foundation 2013, SharePoint Server 2016, and SharePoint Server 2019.
+   > Steps 4 through 13 do not apply to SharePoint Foundation 2013, SharePoint Server 2016, SharePoint Server 2019, and SharePoint Server Subscription Edition.

 4. If you're patching the User Profile Service service application database, you must export the User Profile Synchronization Service encryption key from the old database, and then import the key to the new database.
 This key is also known as the Microsoft Identity Integration Server (MIIS) key, the Synchronization Service encryption key, and the Forefront Identity Manager 2010 (FIM 2010) key.
 If you don't export and then import the key correctly, the Synchronization Service won't start.
 To export the encryption key, complete these steps: